veliglmz/tiny-cuda-nn-python/README.md

 ## Installation

-* Clone the repository
+* Clone the repository.
-* Create a virtual environment
+* Create a virtual environment.
 * Install pip packages.
-If you have trouble with torch, please install it according to [PyTorch](ttps://pytorch.org/).
+If you have trouble with torch, please install it according to [PyTorch](https://pytorch.org/).

 ```bash
 git clone https://github.com/veliglmz/tiny-cuda-nn-python.git